What does a Private Teacher do?

 Is becoming a Private Teacher a good career path?

 Teaching privately offers a unique career path that combines passion for education with flexibility.
 Private teachers work one-on-one with students, tailoring lessons to meet individual needs.
 This personalized approach can lead to a more rewarding teaching experience.
-Private teachers often have the freedom to choose their own schedules and set their rates.
-This flexibility can be a significant advantage for those who want to balance work with personal life.
+Private teachers often have the freedom to set their own schedules and choose their students.
+This flexibility can be a great fit for those who want to balance work with other commitments.

 - Pros: